LambdaTest/documentation/docs/hyperexecute-espresso-testing.md

 :::

 ## Conclusion
-By following the instructions in this documentation, you can seamlessly execute the espresso tests on HyperExecute, leveraging its secure cloud infrastructure, advanced features, and optimized test execution workflow.
+By following the instructions in this documentation, you can seamlessly execute the Espresso tests on HyperExecute, leveraging its secure cloud infrastructure, advanced features, and optimized test execution workflow.

 <nav aria-label="breadcrumbs">